Christian Johansson

-Pehr Christian Johansson (1 June 1817 – 12 December 1903) was a teacher, choreographer and balletmaster for the Russian Imperial Ballet.
-He was engaged at the Royal Swedish Ballet in 1829-41, and at the Imperial Russian Ballet in 1841-66.
+Pehr Christian Johansson (1 June 1817 – 12 December 1903) was a Swedish-born ballet dancer, teacher, choreographer and balletmaster for the Russian Imperial Ballet.
+He was engaged at the Royal Swedish Ballet from 1829 to 1841, and at the Imperial Russian Ballet from 1841 to 1866.

 Born in Stockholm, Sweden, he moved to Russia as a dancer and stayed on as one of the most important teachers in Russian history.
 He is remembered in Russia as exemplifying the artistic beauty of the male dancer.
 He began teaching in 1860 and by 1869, had become the leading ballet instructor at the Imperial Ballet School.
 He stayed there until his death in 1903.
-Johansson studied under Bournonville and partnered the great ballerina Marie Taglioni.
+Johansson studied under Bournonville and partnered Marie Taglioni.

 Life

+Early life

+Johansson was born in Stockholm, Sweden on 1 June 1817.

 Career in Sweden

 Johansson made his debut on the stage of the Royal Opera House in Stockholm.
-He became a student of the Royal Swedish Ballet of the Royal Swedish Opera in 1829, and was a premier dancer in 1837-40.
+He became a student of the Royal Swedish Ballet of the Royal Swedish Opera in 1829, and was a premier dancer from 1837 to 1840.
 During the 1830s, he was referred to as one of the male stars of the ballet alongside Anders Selinder, Vilhelm Pettersson and Carl Wilhelm Silfverberg.

 Naturally endowed to be a fine dancer, Crown Prince Oscar financed his studies for the great Danish choreographer August Bournonville.
 After studying with Bournonville in Copenhagen for two years, Johansson earned the right to be called his pupil and was trained in the French classical style, la belle danse.
 Beautiful, flexible and graceful in the best tradition of the French school, Johansson attracted the attention of critics.
 In addition, the great Romantic ballerina, Marie Taglioni, made it a condition of her engagement in Stockholm that Johansson be her partner.

 Johansson went on to partner other great ballerinas as well, especially during his time in St. Petersburg.
 Some of these were Fanny Elssler, Carlotta Grisi, Adèle Grantzow, Yelena Andreyanova, Tatyana Smirnova, Marfa Muravieva, Nadezhda Bogdanova and Fanny Cerrito.